FOREX-Dollar on firmer footing before Fed outcome

 No policy action is expected from the Fed, but the market

-will be sensitive to any guidance on its next change in interest
+will be sensitive to any guidance on when it might deliver its

-rates.
-Any signal that more than one increase is in store this
+next hike in interest rates.
+Any signal that there is more than

+one hike in store this year will be positive for the greenback.

 Interest rate futures are pricing in about a 50 percent